wgross/IdentityShell/docs/example.md

 AllowedGrantTypes                 : {client_credentials, urn:ietf:params:oauth:grant-type:device_code}
 ...
 ```
-Now the endpoints of the identity server can be called as described in the example 'example-device-authorization.rest'.
+Now the endpoints of the identity server can be called as shown in the example (example-device-authorization.rest)[examples/example-device-authorization.rest].
 The result wil contain the device code and the user code of the issued token.

 IdentityShell provide cmdlets to inspect the operational store.
 Like the client secret the user code and te device code are not stored in clear text.
 The are again hash with SHA-256.
 Utilize the function sha256base64 fro aboev ahaint to mke a usable value
 ```powershell